deficollective/deficollective.github.io/content/english/pages/reporting-policy.md

 This document is v1.1 of the Collective’s Reporting Policy, released on February 12th, 2024 (v1) and updated on July 31th, 2024 (v1.1).
 Seven reporting policies are currently enforced:

+### RP.0: Maximally transparent operations

+The Collective operates fully onchain, and organizes its wallet infrastructure to provide maximal transparency.
+[Monthly reports](../categories/monthly-report/) and [quarterly summaries](../categories/quarterly-summary/) are publish to provide a comprehensive overview of the funds usage.
+Anyone can assess the state of the treasury at any time:

+1. The main treasury operations, such as providing liquidity or mobilizing liquidity-directing tokens are conducted at [deficollective.eth](https://debank.com/profile/0x6665e62ef6f6db29d5f8191fbac472222c2cc80f).
+2. Grants are received and mobilized at [grantsfortheants.eth](https://debank.com/profile/0xDc6f869d2D34E4aee3E89A51f2Af6D54F0F7f690).
+3. Finally, expenses incurred are all funded from the [0xACC wallet](https://debank.com/profile/0xACC557BF9E48FECF9414268b2774C25eF41911Ec).

 ### RP.1: Two weeks delta